 Changing Faucets and Plumbing

-Faucets themselves are a relatively minor expense, and you can change them yourself for a few hundred dollars.
+Faucets in the bathroom are a relatively minor expense, and you can change them yourself for a few hundred dollars.
 This hardware is available in zinc, stainless steel, and brass in several finishes.
 Chrome-finished plastic is also available, and though it’s the least expensive option, it’s not recommended because it’s often flimsy and lacks durability.
 Good hardware will come with a substantial, even lifetime, warranty.

 Depending on your old toilet’s condition, you may decide it’s time for an upgrade.
-A new toilet costs an average of $600 for both the unit itself and the installation, though you may be able to find a bargain model as low as $100 if you install it yourself.
-Alternatively, you could look into higher-end models like dual flush toilets, bidets, or smart toilets.
+A new toilet costs an average of $375 for the unit itself and the installation, though you may be able to find a bargain model as low as $100 if you install it yourself.
+You could look into higher-end models like dual flush toilets, bidets, or smart toilets.

 Installing New Flooring